SimeonTu/movie-app-client/README.md

 # Client-side for IFDb - An online database for movie enthusiasts

+IFDb is a web app for movie enthusiasts who want to access and save information about their favorite movies.

 ## Overview

 The goal of this project is to build the frontend for the IFDb web app and showcase skills in building a responsive and interactive user interface using React, based on a backend built with Node.js, Express and MongoDB.
 You can find the page for the backend of the web app [here](https://github.com/SimeonTu/movie-app).

-IFDb is designed for movie enthusiasts who want to access and save information about their favorite movies.

 ![IFDb home page](https://i.imgur.com/3h6tbfG.png)